 The first time night hits and zombies go absolutely wild—you’ll never forget the joy (and fear) leaping from buildings to get to your safe zone or home base.

-The Dying Light games also feature co-op, so you can drop-kick zombies together!
+The Dying Light games also feature co-op, so you can drop-kick zombies together.
 You can play with up to 4 other players.
+This is a must-play for DayZ fans.

 7 Days to Die